SocksTheWolf/DeckConnectSite/_pages/setup.md

 When you have enabled an instance, all of its DeckConnect actions will become immediately available to you!
 Just select an action from the dropdown to start using it immediately!

-{% img src='/assets/images/setup/deck/ActionListExample.png' alt='Actions List Example' wrapper_class="center" size="halfsize" class="rounded shadow" %}
+{% img lazy src='/assets/images/setup/deck/ActionListExample.png' alt='Actions List Example' wrapper_class="center" size="halfsize" class="rounded shadow" %}

 When an instance is approved, you will automatically get any updates of new actions created/removed in real time!